-The Bristol Bullpup was a Mercury-powered, single seat, single-bay biplane fighter that was conceived at the same time as the Type 105 Bulldog.
+The Bristol Type 107 Bullpup was a Bristol Mercury engine powered, single seat, single-bay biplane fighter that was conceived at Bristol Aeroplane Company at the same time as the Bristol Type 105 Bulldog.
 It was designed against Specification F.20/27 which sought a fast-climbing interceptor against high-altitude bombing raids.

-The Bullpup was in essence, a lightweight scaled-down version of the Bristol Type 105 Bulldog.
-However, when compared with the Bulldog IIA, the Bullpup was around 700 lb lighter and had a wing area of 230 sq ft (compared to 307 sq ft).
+In essence, it was a lightweight scaled-down version of the Bristol Type 105 Bulldog and when compared with the Bristol Type 105 Bulldog IIA, it was around 700 lb lighter and had a wing area of only 230 sq ft (compared to 307 sq ft).

-Delays with the Mercury engine prevented further development and the contract ultimately went to the Hawker Fury.
+Delays with the supply of the Bristol Mercury engine prevented further development and the contract ultimately went to the Hawker Fury biplane.

-Trials at A & A E E are reported to have shown that the Bullpup could climb to 15,000ft in 10 min 50 sec, compared with 18 min 38 sec for the Bulldog IIA.
+Trials at A & A E E are reported to have shown that the Bristol Type 107 Bullpup recorded a climb to 15,000ft in 10 min 50 sec, compared with 18 min 38 sec for the Bristol Type 105 Bulldog IIA.

-Following the trials the Bullpup was also tested with different engine variations such as a short-chord Townend ring cowling and a Jupiter VIIF engine, fitted for the 1930 RAF Display at Hendon.
-In 1931, a short-stroke Mercury engine was also fitted with a close-fitting NACA-style cowling.
+Following the trials, The Bristol Type 107 Bullpup was also tested with different engine variations such as a short-chord Townend ring cowling, and a Bristol Jupiter VIIF engine, fitted for the 1930 RAF Display at Hendon.
+In 1931, a short-stroke Bristol Mercury engine was also fitted with a close-fitting NACA-style cowling.

-Engine trials continued into 1934 with a 200 hour endurance test of the sleeve-valve Aquila I engine.
-The Aquila also featured a long-chord, close-fitting cowling and the aircraft was displayed in this form at the SBAC show in June 1935.
+Engine trials continued into 1934, with a 200-hour endurance test of the sleeve-valve Bristol Aquila I engine.
+The Bristol Aquila also featured a long-chord, close-fitting cowling and the aircraft was displayed in this form at the SBAC show in June 1935.

-Although no production order was ever received, the Bullpup made a real contribution Bristol’s engine development which included tests with a 440hp Jupiter VIIF, a 400hp short-stroke Mercury and a 500hp Aquila I engine.
+Although no production order was ever received, the Bristol 107 Bullpup made a real contribution Bristol’s engine development which included tests with a 440hp Bristol Jupiter VIIF, a 400hp short-stroke Bristol Mercury and a 500hp Bristol Aquila I engine.

 |Powerplant||480 hp Mercury IIA|